All About Tornadoes

 Before thunderstorms develop, a change in wind direction along with an increase of wind speed with increasing height creates an invisible, horizontal spinning effect in the lower atmosphere.
 Rising air within the thunderstorm updraft tilts the rotating air from horizontal to vertical.
 The area of rotation, 2-6 miles wide, now extends through much of the storm.
 This rotating column of air begins to descend from the base of the storm, forming a funnel.
 Once the funnel touches the ground it becomes a tornado.

 Since the center of the funnel is a low pressure area, air rushes into the column and rises.
 The air is cooled as it rises and water vapor condenses to form the familiar funnel shaped cloud.
 As the rotating winds begin to pick up dirt and debris from the ground, the funnel will darken.

 Tornadoes are classified by the damage done based on wind speed.
 The traditional Fujita Scale (F-scale) used to classify storms has been phased out by the National Weather Service.
 A new scale developed to better reflect tornado damage, called the Enhanced Fujita Scale (EF-Scale) went into effect on Feb.
 1, 2007.
 The new EF Scale is:

 EF0: Winds Less than 85 mph, Light Damage

 Where and when do tornadoes occur?

 There are certain areas that are favored for tornado formation at different times of the year.
-In the southern states peak tornado season is March through May when warm, moist air from the Gulf of Mexico mixes with cooler air masses that extend into the South.
+In the southern states and southern Plains, peak tornado season is March through May when warm, moist air from the Gulf of Mexico mixes with cooler air masses that extend into the South.
 In the northern states the peak tornado season is in the summer, when the warm, moist air spreads northward.
 In a few areas along the Gulf Coast there is a second peak season in the fall.

 How can I tell if a tornado is about to occur or occurring?